 Reasons for Founding RCG

 Roger's Community Garden started in 2008 after our initial student founders secured a grant leasing the property in the Southern Eucalyptus Grove of UCSD's Revelle College.
-At first, RCG was a small student community garden, a place where groups could come together and grow fresh, organic food on campus.
-Soon, several other gardens also popped up in each of the residential colleges, enabling more students to grow.
+At first, RCG was a small student community garden, a place where students could come together and grow fresh, organic food on campus.
+Soon, several other gardens also popped up in each of the residential colleges, enabling more students to take up gardening.